Special education: Modification

+Non-academic services

 In addition to how the student is taught the academic curriculum, schools may provide non-academic services to the student.
 These are intended ultimately to increase the student's personal and academic abilities.
 Related services include developmental, corrective, and other supportive services as are required to assist a student with learning disabilities and includes speech and language pathology, audiology, psychological services, physical therapy, occupational therapy, counseling services, music therapy, including rehabilitation counseling, orientation and mobility services, medical services as defined by regulations, parent counseling and training, school health services, school social work, assistive technology, other appropriate developmental or corrective support services, appropriate access to recreation and other support services.
 In some countries, most related services are provided by the schools; in others, they are provided by the normal healthcare and social services systems.

 As an example, students who have poor impulse control, behavioral challenges, or are autistic may learn self-management techniques, be kept closely on a comfortingly predictable schedule, or given extra cues to signal activities.

 A university field, termed severe disabilities, also is taught throughout the US university sector in schools of education.
 Advanced instruction is based upon community-referenced instruction, and alignment with transition to adulthood and progressive community practices.

 Rehabilitation counseling personnel are often association with supported employment services, and typically with "transition to adulthood" in which multi-decade recommendations for better coordination between the school and the community service sectors have been made at the federal and university levels.

+Integrating technology in special education classrooms

+Autism

+Autism, or Autism Spectrum Disorder (ASD), refers to a range of conditions.
+These conditions involve challenges with social skills, repetitive behaviors, speech and nonverbal communication.
+They also involve unique strengths and differences.

+Autism is a disability that impairs the social interactions and communication skills of a person.
+People who are autistic tend to think and act differently from others.
+Many autistic children find themselves comfortable with a device in their hands.
+For students with autism, there are apps called "visual scene displays" that are most helpful for children who are having difficulty with verbal skills, according to Jules Csillag, a speech–language pathologist who focuses on special ed tech.
+Apps such as SceneSpeak and Speech with Milo help autistic children develop storytelling skills with text-to-speech voice and interactive storybooks.
+Using apps like these in a classroom can improve autistic student's verbal skills.

+There are several controversies surrounding the diagnoses and causes of autism.
+It is now believed that there is no single cause of autism.
+Research seems to suggest that autism is normally the result of both genetic and environmental influences.